holgerkoch/adfds300/README.md

 Goal of the project is, to create a cheap but functional alternate display for the ELB CBE DS300.
 At the moment, the following characteristics are planed:

-* visualization of all information vom the DS 300.
-For example: water, dump water, connection between the batteries (simulated D+), voltage of B1 and B2, temperature in/out
+* visualization of all information from the DS 300.
+For example: water, dump water, connection between the batteries (simulated D+), voltage of B1 and B2, temperature in/out/cooler/freezer
-* time and date from GPS
+* time and date from GPS, corrected by the timezone information for the actual position
 * position tracking with http://owntracks.org/ incl. geovisualization on a website
-* visualization of weather informationen for the actual position, incl. forecast for the next 3 days
+* visualization of weather informationen for the actual position, incl. forecast for the next 2 days
 * temperature of the fridge and freezer
+* Name of the next town, residents of the town, distance to the town centre

 All of this should be realized with low power consumption and low cost.
 Targeted is for less than 100€.